Virginia Tech® home

 Undergraduate Program

-Biological Systems Engineering, or BSE, connects biology and engineering to solve complex, critical problems in sustainability, environmental protection, and human health.
+Biological Systems Engineering (BSE) connects biology and engineering to solve complex, critical problems in sustainability, environmental protection, and human health.

-BSE’s graduates are equipped with the technical abilities and skill sets desirable to employers.
-Our students are employed in the biotechnology, pharmaceutical, energy, and food industries as well as government agencies, environmental consulting firms, and non-profit organizations.
-BSE students also succeed in professional schools such as medicine, dentistry, and veterinary medicine, and as graduate students in a variety of disciplines, including biomedical engineering.
-90% of BSE graduates have job or graduate school placements within 6 months after graduation within their respective fields.
-Median starting salary for recent BSE graduates is $68,500.
+Graduates are equipped with technical abilities and skill sets for employment in the biotechnology, pharmaceutical, energy, and food processing industries as well as government agencies, environmental consulting firms, and non-profit organizations.
+BSE students also succeed in professional schools such as medicine, dentistry, and veterinary medicine, and as graduate students in a variety of disciplines, including biomedical engineering, business, and civil engineering.

-Is BSE a good major for me?
-I'm interested in...
+Is BSE the right fit for me?
+I'm interested in the following subjects...

 A student wearing a plastic face shield, purple medical gloves, and a lab coat is holding a transparent, plastic container and is pouring a substance in the container.